PanicInitiative/panicbutton.io/_posts/pact/cards/0000-01-01-pact-cards-16-partner-ngo-member.md

 layout: pact_hrd
 title: Partner NGO member
 cardNum: 9.1
-categories: pact-cards
+categories: "pact-cards"

-bio: "You are a member of an NGO that often partners with the human rights defenders NGO.
+bio: "You are a member of an NGO that often partners with the human rights defender's NGO.
 Your NGO is specialised in mobilising local and national activists to physical protests.
 You often work in solidarity with your partner NGOs."
-talent: "Master Protester"
+talent: Master Protester
-#token: "Picture of protest"
+published: true
 ---

 As soon as you receive the alert, you must organize a protest at the detention centre where you suspect the human rights defender is being held.
 Find at least 5 people who will accompany you to the detention centre.
 These can be any people in the room.
 Take a picture of your protest as proof that you have completed the task.